nathanieltruitt/onPush_example/README.md

 ## Introduction

 The purpose of this project is to demonstrate on push change detection versus the default strategy.
-We can use the angular profiler to observe the difference in the todo lists.
+Open the console while running this app and notice how many times the components on the right log entries versus the components on the left.